cconsta1/space-invaders3js/README.md

 Open the Vite URL (usually http://localhost:5173) and press **Start**.

+Build & deploy notes

+- Production build: `npm run build` will produce a static `dist/` folder.
+The audio files are referenced using `import.meta.url` in `src/audio.js`, which lets Vite include them in the build output so they'll work when you deploy (e.g., to Vercel).
+After building, you can preview with `npm run preview`.

+Mobile & controls

+- The game supports pointer/touch controls: move your finger left/right to steer the paddle.
+If the canvas feels unresponsive on mobile/tablet, make sure the device isn't blocking autoplay — tap **Start** to allow audio and input to resume.

 Controls

 - Arrow Left / Arrow Right — move the paddle